-There’s also an incredible example of a naturally mummified extinct rhino species, and life-sized models of a mammoth, cave hyena, and giant deer, which will really give the wee ones a sense of wonder.
+There’s also an incredible example of a naturally mummified extinct rhino species and life-sized models of a mammoth, cave hyena, and giant deer, which will really give the wee ones a sense of wonder.

 The Science Center is jam-packed with hands-on physics and technology displays.
-Visitors can use turbines to produce power, fly across the room on a floating platform, or design a bridge and then test it out for themselves.
+Visitors can use turbines to produce power, fly across the room on a floating platform, or design a bridge and test it for themselves.

 The aquarium, which houses sea animals from all around the world in 42 exhibit tanks, is another famous attraction.
 Each tank is a live environment that closely resembles the animals’ native homes.